nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 3.2.
 Is UI traffic secure?

-We only support TLS/SSL connections the web UI.
+We only support TLS/SSL connections to the web UI.

 ### 3.3.
-How can I delete a system or NGINX from monitoring?
+How can I delete a system or an NGINX instance from monitoring?

+If the goal is to completely delete previously monitored object, then do the following:

+ * Uninstall the agent
+ * Delete objects from the UI
+ * Delete alarms

-It's currently done from the information window that you can find when hovering on a system on the left.
-Click vertical dots, extend toolbar and choose the [i] icon.
+To delete system from the UI — find it in the list, hover, click vertical dots on the right, extend toolbar and choose the [i] icon.
 There you can delete objects from the UI.

 Bear in mind — deleting objects there will not stop the agent.
-To completely remove system from monitoring, stop or deinstall the agent, and then clean it up in the UI.
+To completely remove system from monitoring, stop or deinstall the agent first, and then clean it up in the UI.
+Don't forget to also clean up any alarms.

 ## 4. Metrics and metadata